 Legal technology has advanced light years over the span of the last decade-plus.
-And, as the originally successful innovators have had large corporations grow up around them, new innovators have started to poke around in the dustier corners of the legal technology ecosystem — with more willing investors in tow.
+And, as the originally successful innovators have had large corporations grow up around them, new innovators like Lexicata, have started to poke around in the dustier corners of the legal technology ecosystem — with more willing investors in tow.

 Currently, entrepreneurs are developing systems focused on more specific business applications.
 By way of example, traditional document automation tools are moving into the cloud, and new document automation programs are growing up in the cloud.